fe1493/FlightSimulatorInterpreter/README.md

 # Installation of FlightGear

-Instructions for installation are on the following website https://www.flightgear.org/download/main-program/
+Instructions for installation are on the following website\n https://www.flightgear.org/download/main-program/

  # How To Compile